Frequently Asked Questions

 We should give where it will do the most good.
 There is no sound moral reason for favoring those who happen to live within the borders of our own country.
 Sometimes, just because they are closer to us and living within the same political system, they may be the people we can most effectively help.
 More often they will not be.
 If we live in a rich nation like the U.S.A., our money will go much further, and help more people, if we send it to an organization working in developing nations.
-Worldwide, one person in every ten survives on the purchasing power equivalent of less than $US2 per day.
-For a more detailed statement of my views on this topic, see Chapter 5 of my book One World Now.
+About a tenth of the world’s population survives on the purchasing power equivalent of less than $US2 per day.
+For a more detailed statement of my views on this topic, see The Life You Can Save.

 Are you living a simple life and giving most of your income to the poor?

 I’m not living as luxurious a life as I could afford to, but I admit that I indulge my own desires more than I should.
-My wife and I give about a third of what we earn, both to organizations helping the poor to live a better life, and to reducing animal suffering.
+My wife and I give about a third of what we earn, both to organizations helping the poor to live a better life and to reducing animal suffering.
 I don’t claim that this is as much as I should give.
-Since we started giving, about forty years ago, we’ve gradually increased the amount we give and are continuing to do so.
+Since we started giving, about forty-five years ago, we’ve gradually increased the amount we give.
 Giving half is the next target.
 At the nonprofit I founded, The Life You Can Save, we call this strategy of improving one’s giving behavior, "Personal Best."

 To what organizations do you give?

-You can see an indication of the organizations I support from the website of The Life You Can Save and its list of recommended charities.
-An example there is Oxfam, because I like the advocacy work they do.
+You can see an indication of the anti-poverty organizations I support from the website of The Life You Can Save and its list of recommended charities.
 Another influence on my giving is research of the charity evaluator GiveWell.
-When I give to organizations reducing animal suffering, I focus on factory farming, both because of the vast amount of suffering inflicted on animals in this system, and because it benefits humans as well.
-Meat and other animal products are responsible for more greenhouse gas emissions than the entire transport sector, and contribute to cancer and heart disease.

 How is keeping these people alive going to help, in the long run, when the basic problem is that the world has too many people?

-I agree that continued global population growth will eventually bring disaster.
+It’s not so clear that the problem really is too many people, rather than that some people have a lot more than they need, and others not enough.
+But that’s a large question that I am currently interested in investigating more deeply.
+I do agree that continued global population growth is likely to make the world’s problems more difficult to solve.
 One proven way of reducing fertility is enabling poor people, especially women, to get some education.
 Women with even just a year or two of primary school education have fewer children than women with no education.
 So development aid does slow fertility.
-But if you want to do something more directly related to population issues, you could give to organizations like Population Services International, the International Planned Parenthood Federation or DKT International.
+But if you want to do something more directly related to population issues, you could give to organizations like Population Services International, or DKT International.

 I’ve read that you think humans and animals are equal.
 Do you really believe that a human being is no more valuable than an animal?